CRASHSITEORKNEY

 281 Sq.
 Ted, who passed away on Thursday 5th December, had been a great help

-with our research into the two aircraft that ditched in Scapa Flow and off
+with our research into the two aircraft. one that ditched in Scapa Flow and one off

 Sumburgh, and he will be greatly missed by friends and family.
 R.I.P.
 Ted